This story begins with a very embarrassing #fail I made with MY OWN newsletter.

 That might be a valid option for a company – especially if there is enough other things to highlight.
 Might get a few strange looks though, as people wouldn’t remember signing up.
 And get a bunch of unsubscribes.
 For me, though that would be missing an opportunity to address a common problem amongst email marketers – getting out of touch or on a very low frequency.
 What is a good email frequency anyway?
 (It won’t be 6.21 emails per week for me).

-So what is there to look forward to?
+So what is there to look forward to in my own newsletter?
 There are plans for:

 * Next to helping you select email and automation software, also giving some pretty hefty discounts on them.